mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 **`max_sescmd_history`** sets a limit on how many distinct session commands each session can execute before the session command history is disabled.
-The default is 50 session commands.
+The default is 50 session commands starting with MaxScale 2.3.0.
+In older versions, the session command history was disabled by default.

 ```
 # Set a limit on the session command history
 max_sescmd_history=1500
 ```

-The first and last execution of each session command is stored.
-This means that with `N` distinct session commands, the minimum value of `max_sescmd_history` to guarantee that all of them are kept in the history is `N * 2`.
-In practice, the real history size required to store the commands is closer to `N`.
+When a session command is executed for the first time, it is stored in memory.
+Any subsequent executions of the same command are stored as references to the original command.
+By storing references instead of copies of the data, the amount of memory used is reduced.

 If you have long-running sessions which change the session state often, increase the value of this parameter if server reconnections fail due to disabled session